The power to put GBM on PAUSE

 - You have tried chemotherapy and your GBM has been confirmed by your healthcare professional

-- GBM and an implanted medical device (programmable shunt), skull defect (missing bone with no replacement) or bullet fragment.
-Optune has not been tested in people with implanted electronic devices, which may cause the devices not to work properly, and Optune has not been tested in people with skull defects or bullet fragments, which may cause Optune not to work properly.
+- An implanted medical device (programmable shunt), skull defect (missing bone with no replacement), or bullet fragment.
+Optune has not been tested in people with implanted electronic devices, which may cause the devices not to work properly, and Optune has not been tested in people with skull defects or bullet fragments, which may cause Optune not to work properly

-- A known sensitivity to conductive hydrogels (the gel on the arrays placed on the scalp or upper body like the ones used on EKGs).
-When Optune/Optune Lua comes into contact with the skin, it may cause more redness and itching or may rarely cause a life-threatening allergic reaction
+- A known sensitivity to conductive hydrogels (the gel on the arrays placed on the scalp like the ones used on EKGs).
+When Optune comes into contact with the skin, it may cause more redness and itching or may rarely cause a life-threatening allergic reaction

-- Do not use any parts that did not come with the Optune Treatment Kit or Optune Lua sent to you by Novocure or given to you by your doctor
+- Do not use any parts that did not come with the Optune Treatment Kit sent to you by Novocure or given to you by your doctor

 - Do not get the device or transducer arrays wet

-- If you have an underlying serious skin condition where the transducer arrays are placed, discuss with your doctor whether this may prevent or temporarily interfere with Optune or Optune Lua treatment
+- If you have an underlying serious skin condition on the scalp, discuss with your doctor whether this may prevent or temporarily interfere with Optune treatment

-What are the possible side effects of Optune for GBM and Optune Lua for MPM?
+What are the possible side effects of Optune?

-Please click here to see the Optune Instructions for Use (IFU) for complete information regarding the device's indications, contraindications, warnings, and precautions.
+Please click here for the Optune Instructions for Use (IFU) for complete information regarding the device’s indications, contraindications, warnings, and precautions.